 - Supporting our immune system and mood.
 While studies on both these benefits are still in their infancy, new research is showing a strong connection between gut health and immune and serotonin.

-The ratio of probiotics in your gut is incredibly important; an imbalance between the good and bad bacteria is known as dysbiosis, symptoms of which can include cramping, bloating, diarrhea or constipation.
+The ratio of probiotics in your gut is incredibly important; an imbalance between the good and bad bacteria is known as dysbiosis, which can cause symptoms of digestive discomfort.
 An imbalance in your gut can be caused by a myriad of things including stress, food, antibiotics and aging, some of which are unavoidable in our busy lives.
-Not only is your digestive health at risk if you don’t have the correct balance of probiotics in your gut, but this can be followed by a decline in both your mental health and immune health, meaning you are more likely to get colds, flus and other infections.
+Not only is your digestive health at risk if you don’t have the correct balance of probiotics in your gut, but this can affect your mental health and immune health, meaning you are more susceptible to get colds, flus and other infections.
 For these reasons, it can be incredibly beneficial to take a probiotic regularly and eat probiotic foods such as yoghurt, cheese, sauerkraut, miso, tempeh and sourdough bread.

 Prebiotics vs Probiotics